-Nicole has argued more cases in the US Supreme Court than any other woman in the past decade.
-She has argued 30 cases, briefed 46 cases on the merits, and filed hundreds of certiorari-stage briefs and motions in the Supreme Court.
+In the US Supreme Court, Nicole has argued 30 cases, briefed 46 cases on the merits, and filed hundreds of certiorari-stage briefs and motions.
 Her cases involved a broad range of business issues, including securities fraud, intellectual property, labor and employment, bankruptcy, personal jurisdiction, and corporate criminal liability.
-Nicole frequently is asked to provide commentary on the Supreme Court by C-SPAN, Law360, Reuters, and other national media outlets.
+Most recently, she argued Taggart v.
+Lorenzen, a bankruptcy case about contempt of court.
+Nicole frequently provides commentary on the Supreme Court for C-SPAN, Law360, Reuters, and other national media outlets.
 She recently was featured in a Law360 article and video series on the topic, “Will the Future of the Supreme Court Bar Be Female?”

-Nicole previously served as a Bristow Fellow in the Office of the Solicitor General and clerked for Judge Carolyn Dineen King of the Fifth Circuit.
-She received her law degree summa cum laude from University of Minnesota Law School, where she served as Lead Articles Editor of the Minnesota Law Review.
+Nicole received her law degree summa cum laude from University of Minnesota Law School and clerked for Judge Carolyn Dineen King of the Fifth Circuit.
 Before law school, she worked at Andersen Consulting (now Accenture).
-She earned her undergraduate degree in chemical engineering from Northwestern University
+She earned her undergraduate degree in chemical engineering from Northwestern University.